-3.3.
+4.3.
 Make sure that SSO authorization is turned off.
-If its not so you need to use log-in and token instead of log-in and password to establish connection.
+If it is not so you need to use log-in and token instead of log-in and password to establish the connection.

-5. Then make sure whether specified user has sufficient rights to connect to the Zendesk by API.
+6. Then make sure whether the specified user has sufficient rights to connect to the Zendesk by API.

 How to setup Zendesk IP restrictions for Round Robin?

-Round Robin does not support dedicated IP addresses due to it works on Google Cloud platform.
+Round Robin does not support dedicated IP addresses due to it works on the Google Cloud Platform.
 Read more.

 What access rights are needed to work?